aditya6021/TalkEase/README.md

 ### Configure Firebase:

--*Go to the Firebase Console and create a new project*.
+- *Go to the Firebase Console and create a new project*.
 *Register your app with Firebase by adding the Android package name.*
 -*Download the google-services.json file and place it in the app directory of your project.*
 -*Follow the Firebase setup instructions to configure your Firebase project.*